Amitriptyline (Elavil) versus ...

 Nortriptyline was compared with amitriptyline in the treatment of 50 patients suffering from primary depression and classified as reactive and endogenous depressions35.
 All patients received promazine hydrochloride in addition to specific antidepressant.
 Comparison without diagnostic classification showed no significant difference in outcome between the two drugs, although amitriptyline was consistently more effective.
-The outcome of endogenous depressions treated with amitriptyline was significantly better than all other diagnostic groups.
-Reactive depressions on amitriptyline showed the least improvement but not significantly inferior to reactive and endogenous cases on nortriptyline, the latter two groups having almost identical outcomes.
+Improvement of symptoms of endogenous depressions treated with amitriptyline was significantly better than all other diagnostic groups.
+Reactive depressions on amitriptyline showed the least improvement but not significantly inferior to reactive and endogenous cases on nortriptyline, the latter two groups having almost identical results.

 Which antidepressant work faster?
 Nortriptyline provides more rapid antidepressant effect36.

 In a double-blind trial37 after 1 week patients treated with nortriptyline had a significantly greater mean reduction in Hamilton depression score (55% compared to 25% for amitriptyline patients).

 Desipramine appears to produce the greater reduction in pain intensity.
 Clinically meaningful pain relief (moderate or better) is significantly more likely with desipramine than with amitriptyline 7.